Northwest Regional Airport Terrace-Kitimat: Accidents and incidents

-1977 Twin Otter accident
+NT Air 405 / PWA 405

-On 14 January 1977, a de Havilland Canada DHC-6 Twin Otter operated by Northern Thunderbird Air crashed into a mountain during its approach to runway 32 in a snowstorm.
+On 14 January 1977, a de Havilland Canada DHC-6 Twin Otter operated by Northern Thunderbird Air, flying as Pacific Western Airlines Flight 405, crashed into a mountain during its approach to runway 32 in a snowstorm.
 The flight, operating from Prince George to Terrace, was carrying 12 individuals, all of whom died in the crash.
 Weather conditions, including limited visibility and heavy snowfall, were significant factors contributing to the accident.

 The 1977 Twin Otter crash was the 43th worst aviation accident globally for that year.

-1989 Skylink flight 070
+Skylink Airlines Flight 070

-On 26 September 1989, Skylink Flight 070 (operated by Aztec Aviation), a Swearingen SA227-AC Metro III, was destroyed during a missed approach at Terrace.
+On 26 September 1989, Skylink Airlines Flight 070 (operated by Aztec Aviation), a Swearingen SA227-AC Metro III, was destroyed during a missed approach at Terrace.
 The aircraft, which was operating a scheduled domestic flight from Vancouver to Terrace, had five passengers and two crew members on board, all of whom were killed.

 The aircraft was cleared for an approach to runway 27 but failed to establish the required visual references.
 The crew attempted a circling approach but initiated a missed approach in instrument flight rules (IFR) conditions.
 During the missed approach, the aircraft began an uncontrolled descent and struck trees near runway 15 before coming to rest outside the airport perimeter.

-The Transportation Safety Board of Canada (TSB) identified several contributing factors, including:
+The Canadian Aviation Safety Board (CASB) identified several contributing factors, including: